kkharel/Time_Series_Forecasting/README.md

 **Author:** Kushal Kharel

+**There is a small title error in the notebook.
+For sequence to sequence models, it is not encoder - decoder architecture.
+This is simply multiple GRU layers**

 ## Project Overview

 This project rigorously evaluates classical statistical and modern deep learning approaches for forecasting Global Land Surface Temperature.
 The primary goal was a **standardized comparison of 12-step forecast strategies**, across multiple architectures and feature representations.